FatemehRajabi/insights-hub/README.md

 A serverless, cloud-native application for collecting customer feedback and generating actionable insights using AWS services.

+# Performance Expectations (Demo Scope)

+The InsightHub ingestion pipeline is designed for low-volume, interactive demo traffic rather than production-scale workloads.

+## Expected submission latency:

+< 500 ms per feedback submission (end-to-end: API Gateway → Lambda → S3)

+## Throughput:

+Low volume (tens of requests per minute during demos)

+## Bottleneck considerations:

+- API Gateway request validation minimizes invalid requests

+- Lambda execution time expected to be short (< 1 second)

+# Compliance, Security & Governance Considerations

+The following controls ensure basic security and compliance for the capstone demo:

+## PII handling

+- The feedback form does not intentionally collect PII

+- Open-text fields are treated as unstructured input and stored as-is

+## Encryption

+- Data encrypted in transit via HTTPS

+- S3 objects encrypted at rest using SSE-S3

+## Access control

+- S3 access restricted via IAM roles

+- Root account locked down with MFA

+- Daily operations performed using role-based IAM access

+## Logging & monitoring

+- Lambda execution logs captured in Amazon CloudWatch Logs

+- API Gateway provides request-level metrics for monitoring

+- These controls are sufficient for a demo environment and can be extended for production use.

 ## Tech Stack

 Frontend: Simple HTML/JS feedback form